Pleistoscene/emerald-games-wireless-RFP/README.md

 ## 3. Project Scope

-This project is about setting up a good wireless network for the office at Emerald Games.
-We want something that works well, is secure, and can handle lots of people using it at once.
-Especially since we’re a game company and use heavy internet stuff all the time.
+This project is about setting up a strong wireless network for the office at Emerald Games.
+We need something reliable, secure, and able to handle multiple users at the same time — especially since we're a game company and often use heavy internet resources like game builds, updates, and testing.

 ### Objectives
 - Get solid wireless coverage everywhere in the office